Anne Arundel County Fire Department Oral Board Interview — What Fire Department Panels Actually Evaluate

 About the Anne Arundel County Fire Department

-Anne Arundel County Fire Department operates 23 stations protecting over 580,000 residents across 416 square miles.
-AACFD responds to over 100,000 calls per year across one of the most operationally diverse jurisdictions in the Mid-Atlantic region.
+Anne Arundel County Fire Department operates 31 stations protecting over 600,000 residents across 580 square miles.
+AACFD responds to calls across one of the most operationally diverse jurisdictions in the Mid-Atlantic region.

 Anne Arundel County's operational environment is defined by its extraordinary strategic position between Baltimore and Washington DC.
 AACFD operates across dense suburban communities along the Baltimore-Washington Parkway corridor, the Chesapeake Bay shoreline and numerous river tributaries generating significant water rescue and marine response demands, the United States Naval Academy in Annapolis creating military installation response considerations, BWI Thurgood Marshall Airport generating major aircraft rescue and firefighting response requirements, significant commercial and government corridors serving the DC metro overflow population, and Maryland's capital city of Annapolis with its historic downtown and active waterfront.
 AACFD firefighters face an extraordinary range of incident types across a jurisdiction that sits at the crossroads of two major American metropolitan areas.